Here is my heart — how to make a love letter necklace

 - Sculpey Soufflé clay: cowboy(No.6053)

-How to make 3D polymer clay envelope
+Step 1. making 3D polymer clay envelope

 To make the envelope, I first created a template by paper (download the 3D envelope template here)and rolled my brown clay through a pasta machine at setting 3.
 Using a sharp craft knife, I traced the template to get my front and back sides of the envelope.
 To make the envelope more realistic, use a long blade to indent the front side to mimic the seams.
 Lightly squeeze the two sides together.
 Viola!
 The envelope is finished!
 At this point, you can attach the eye pins as shown in picture 5.
 Use force so they can be deeply embedded in the clay.

-How to make polymer clay rose
+Step 2. creating polymer clay rose

-how to keep rose petal exactly the same size
+- Step 2.1 how to keep rose petal exactly the same size

 Before we jumping into rose making, I like to share with you my trick of how to keep all my flower petal exactly the same size.
 You can use it for every kind of flower making, and I bet you will love it!